-Southwest Scoliosis Institute is a true leader in treating adults and children suffering from chronic back pain.
+Southwest Scoliosis and Spine Institute is a true leader in treating adults and children suffering from chronic back pain.
 Also this includes the onset of new conditions six months or longer after spine surgery.

 Spine and Revision Surgery

-When Scoliosis or Spine Revision Surgery occurs by another surgeon and the outcome does not reduce pain and discomfort, it’s time to see the experts at the Southwest Scoliosis Institute in Dallas or Plano Texas.
-Our Scoliosis and spine experts, Doctors Richard Hostin, Shyam Kishan, and Kathryn Wiesman have the expertise and complex surgical skills to correct a failed surgery.
+When Scoliosis or Spine Revision Surgery occurs by another surgeon and the outcome does not reduce pain and discomfort, it’s time to see the experts at the Southwest Scoliosis and Spine Institute in Dallas, Plano, or Frisco, Texas.
+Our Scoliosis and spine experts, Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Y. Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD have the expertise and complex surgical skills to correct a failed surgery.
 Also, our Spine Specialists participate in worldwide research to further understand and improve treatments for Scoliosis and spine conditions.

 Why have Spine Revision Surgery?